-The deadline for choosing a mentor and a prospective research topic is 5 November, by which date students must enter the mentor and the prospective thesis title in the student information system to register their Master's thesis topic.
+The deadline for choosing a mentor and a prospective research topic is 5 November, by which date students must enter the mentor and the prospective thesis title in the study information system to register their Master's thesis topic.
 The registration of the topic includes the name of the mentor and co-mentor, and the prospective title.

-In collaboration with the chosen mentor and in the space of one month, students prepare the Master's thesis topic on a designated application form and submit it to Student Affairs in written and electronic form, or via the student information system, no later than 5 December.
-The Committee for Student Affairs, on the proposal of the study programme coordinator (for the parent programme of Computer and Information Science) or on the proposal of the study programme board (for students of interdisciplinary programmes coordinated by FRI), approves the submitted topics by the end of December and appoints a three-member committee for each student (a president and two members) to assess the Master's thesis defence (hereinafter: the committee).
+In collaboration with the chosen mentor and in the space of one month, students prepare their Master's thesis topic on a designated application form and submit it to Student Affairs in written and electronic form, or via the study information system, by no later than 5 December.
+The Committee for Study Affairs, on the proposal of the study programme coordinator (for the parent programme of Computer and Information Science) or on the proposal of the study programme board (for students of interdisciplinary programmes coordinated by FRI), approves the submitted topics by the end of December and appoints a three-member committee for each student (a chairman and two members) to assess the Master's thesis defence (hereinafter: the committee).
 The mentor and co-mentor are not members of this committee.
 Student Affairs enters the selected committee members into the information system, notifies them of their selection and sends them the approved Master's thesis topics.

 A student whose Master's thesis topic has been approved has until the end of the current academic year (i.e. until 30 September) to complete and submit their Master's thesis.
 They must give at least one public presentation on the progress and results of their work at a Master's seminar, usually during the summer semester.
-Their advisor must be present at the presentation, and all of the members of the Students' Commission are also invited to attend.

-The Vice Dean for Education can accord candidates a deadline extension for the submission of the Master's thesis on the basis of a reasoned request for the extension, but no more than for a period of 4 months.
+The Vice-Dean for Education can grant candidates a deadline extension for the submission of the Master's thesis on the basis of a reasoned request for the extension, but by no more than 12 months.
 If, during this time, the student fails to submit the Master's thesis, his/her research topic becomes invalid.

-If, during the process of writing the Master's thesis, disagreements arise between the candidate and the (co-)mentor, the candidate or the (co-)mentor may withdraw from participation.
-To that purpose they shall submit an application to the Student Office for the termination of the relationship or replacement of the (co-)mentor, which shall be decided upon by the vice-dean for Education activities.
+If, during the process of writing the Master's thesis, difficulties in collaboration or disagreements arise between the candidate and the mentor or co-mentor, the candidate or the mentor or co-mentor may withdraw from participation.
+To that end they submit an application to the Student Office for termination of the relationship or replacement of the mentor or co-mentor, which shall be decided upon by the Vice-Dean for Education.